UBS is buying Credit Suisse in bid to halt banking crisis - KTVZ

 Dating back to 1856, Credit Suisse has its roots in the Schweizerische Kreditanstalt (SKA), which was set up to finance the expansion of the railroad network and industrialization of Switzerland.

 In addition to being Switzerland’s second biggest bank, it looks after the wealth of many of the world’s richest people and offers global investment banking services.
-It had more than 50,000 employees at the end of 2022.
+It had more than 50,000 employees at the end of 2022, 17,000 of those in Switzerland.

+The Swiss National Bank said it would provide a loan of 100 billion Swiss francs ($108 billion) to UBS and Credit Suisse to boost liquidity.

+UBS Chief Executive Ralph Hamers will be CEO of the combined bank, and Kelleher will serve as chairman.

 The-CNN-Wire